Kyuu-Ji/htb-write-up/mirai/write-up-mirai.md

 ## Checking SSH (Port 22)

-Now knowing that this is a **Raspberry Pi** and assume it has default credentials, lets try the default credentials for it.
+Now knowing that this is a **Raspberry Pi** and assuming it has default credentials, lets try the default credentials for it.
 The credentials for a non-configured Raspberry Pi are:
 ```markdown
 username: pi